-BACKGROUND
+1. BACKGROUND

-This Plan defines the council's expectations of the Director: Local Economic Development in accordance with the director: Community Development's performance agreement to which this document is attached.
-Section 57(5) of the Municipal System Act and the Performance Regulations gazette in Notice No 805, published on 1 August 2006, which provides the performance objectives and targets must be on the key performance indicators set out from time to time in the Municipality's Integrated Development Plan and determined by the Mayor (as represented of Council).
+This Plan defines the council's expectations of the Director: Corporate Support Services in accordance with the Director's Performance Agreement to which this document is attached.
+Section 57(5) of the Municipal System Act and the Performance Regulations gazette in Notice No 805, published on 1 August 2006, which provides the performance objectives and targets must be on the key performance indicators set out from time to time in the Municipality's Integrated Development Plan and determined by the Municipal Manager (as representative of Council).

-There are of 5 parts to this plan:
+There are 5 parts to this plan

-- 1. A statement about the purpose of the position - 2.
-Performance review procedure - 3.
-Technical Scorecard detailing key performance areas (KPA's) and their related performance indicators, weightings and target dates - 4.
-Competency Requirements - 5.
-Consolidated scorecard (Performance Assessment Calculator)
+- 1. A statement about the purpose of the position; - 2.
+Performance review procedure: - 3.
+Technical Scorecard detailing key performance areas (KPA's) and their related performance indicators, weightings and target dates; - 4.
+Competency Requirements; and - 5.
+Consolidated scorecard (Performance Assessment Calculator).

-2. DURATION AND CONDITIONALITIES
+2. DURATION AND CONDITIONS

 - 2.1.
-The period of this Performance Plan is from 01 July 2022 to 30 June 2023. - 2.2.
-There are no pre-and/or current Employment conditions attached to this Amended Performance Plan
+The period of this Performance Plan is from 01 July 2025 to 30 June 2026. - 2.2.
+There are no pre-and/or current Employment conditions attached to this Performance Plan